Naomi Wilson (Courtesy IA Dept. of Public Safety)

 • On Sept.
 13, 1981, Richard Beets of 1743 Sixth Ave.
 SE is charged with drag racing and reckless driving after his car crashes into the rear of a station wagon, causing it to roll over.
 Richard Beets’ car also crosses the median and crashes into the side of an unoccupied apartment house at 1407 Mount Vernon Rd.
 SE.
 Three people are injured in the two incidents.
 Coincidentally, Naomi Wilson’s ex-husband lived at that same Mount Vernon Rd. residence in 1976.

 • On Saturday night, Nov.
-21, 1981, the “Soul Survivors” gospel singing group from Waterloo performs Rev. Paul Beets’ Gospel Tabernacle Church at 716 Eighth Ave.
+21, 1981, the “Soul Survivors” gospel singing group from Waterloo performs at Rev. Paul Beets’ Gospel Tabernacle Church at 716 Eighth Ave.
 SW in honor of the Rev. Paul Beets’ service to the church.

 • Marcus Beets, son of Colbert and Sandra (Waddell) Beets, is born in Cedar Rapids Sept.
 25, 1982.